-In 2017, myself and two other yoga practitioners co-founded BYRP.
-The project is evolving at a steady pace as we balance this with our full time work and yoga teaching.
+In 2017, myself and two other yoga practitioners co-founded Bristol Yoga Roots Project (BYRP).
 Our vision is to grow and support a network of like-minded yoga practitioners who are motivated to bring the benefits of yoga to under-represented populations in Bristol.
 In doing so we hope to inspire wider change in the Bristol yoga community, putting issues such as inclusivity and diversity on the agenda.
 Our work is underpinned by our collective belief in the yogic values of compassion, community, connection.

-Get in touch to find out more about BYRP, see how you can get involved and/or arrange for us to teach at class at your organisation.
+Check out our website to find out more about BYRP, see how you can get involved and/or arrange for us to teach at class at your organisation.

 "You feel the heart of Leonie in her classes, the passion that she puts into each session.
 You feel nurtured and guided by the gentle and learned voice of a truly natural yogi.
 I would highly recommend treating yourself to a wonderful yoga experience that welcomes all levels and supports all needs."